Modeling Quantum Noise in Nanolasers using Markov Chains: Numerical details

 In the numerical solution of the LRE, we also define an error parameter $\epsilon$, and choose $\Delta t = \min(\Delta t_a,\Delta t_e)$, where $\Delta t_a = \epsilon^2 n_p / (2 D_{aa})$ and $\Delta t_e = \epsilon^2 n_e / (2 D_{ee})$.
 The choice of $\epsilon$ thus ensures that the expected relative change in the photon or emitter population due to noise fluctuations is less than $\epsilon$.
 We use the same numerical values of $\epsilon$ for the numerical solution of the LRE as for the tau-leaping method.

-In the numerical solution of the LRE, we choose the total simulation time $T_{Langevin} = 5000/\omega_R$ (with $\omega_R$ defined in Eq.~\eqref{eq:omega_R} to obtain a sufficient sampling of the state space.
-Instead for the tau-leaping and Gillespie's method, we choose $T_{Markov} = 100 T_{Langevin}$; the extra factor 100 is due to the typically larger stepsize in Gillespie's and tau-leaping methods, which thus requires a longer simulation time to obtain the same number of steps/points for the average.
-All averages are obtained by:
+In the numerical solution of the LRE, we choose the total simulation time $T_{Langevin} = 10000/\omega_R$ (with $\omega_R$ defined in Eq.~\eqref{eq:omega_R} to obtain a sufficient sampling of the state space.
+Instead for the tau-leaping and Gillespie's method, we choose $T_{Markov} = 50 T_{Langevin}$; the extra factor 50 is due to the typically larger stepsize in Gillespie's and tau-leaping methods, which thus requires a longer simulation time to obtain the same number of steps/points for the average.
+We limit the maximum number of steps to $8 \cdot 10^{10}$ for Gillespie's approach and to $4 \cdot 10^{10}$ for tau-leaping (each step in tau-leaping is more expensive as it requires multiple draws from Poisson distributions).
+For Gillespie's approach, we also discard the first 10\% of the trajectory for $n_0\geq 100$, as we found the initial state influenced statistics.
+The initial state was set as the steady state population rounded off to integer values, and this quantization led to a slightly out of equilibrium initial state and a bias in the averaging.